Buying real estate in Tanzania?

 What are the total closing costs in Tanzania in 2026 as a percentage?

-As of early 2026, the total closing costs in Tanzania typically range from 6% to 12% of the purchase price for a properly documented transaction, depending on whether you are buying through standard channels or structuring around foreign ownership requirements.
+As of early 2026, the total closing costs for buying a property in Tanzania typically range from 6% to 10% of the purchase price if you are a cash buyer with straightforward documentation.

 To avoid hidden costs and bad surprises, you can check our our pack covering the property buying process in Tanzania.

-Sources and methodology: we compiled closing cost ranges from the Tanzania Revenue Authority stamp duty schedules and the EY Finance Act 2023 analysis.
-Legal fee ranges came from ALN Tanzania investment guides.
-We validated totals against actual transaction experiences from our client network.
+Sources and methodology: we anchored closing cost percentages on official rates from the Tanzania Revenue Authority's stamp duty page and the EY Finance Act 2023 analysis.
+We cross-checked total ranges with transaction data from our own deal monitoring.

 How much are notary, registration, and legal fees in Tanzania in 2026?